fbpx

 Birds can be hard to spot but easier to hear.
 Soon your family will start to recognize the more common sounds of local birds and then start guessing which bird song is which, just for fun!
 Audubon is a great resource to listen to and learn more about specific bird calls.

-6. Make it a Game
+6. Make It a Game

 What about a scavenger hunt or follow the leader?
 Children love to be given leadership roles and share their knowledge with others.
 Let them pick a few things for everyone else to find or lead the hike for a while.
-Bird watching can be a mix of silent observation and fun learning activities!
+Birdwatching can be a mix of silent observation and fun learning activities!

 7. Gather Mementos